juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 For Kubernetes nodes, a dedicated disk is often used as data and cache storage, be sure to properly configure the cache directory, or JuiceFS cache will by default be written to `/var/jfsCache`, which can easily eat up system storage space.

-After cache directory is set, it'll be accessible in the mount pod via `hostPath`, you'll also need to configure other cache related options (like `--cache-size`) according to ["Adjust mount options"](./pv.md#mount-options).
+After cache directory is set, it'll be accessible in the mount pod via `hostPath`, you might also need to configure other cache related options (like `--cache-size`) according to ["Adjust mount options"](./pv.md#mount-options).

 :::note
 Different from the `--cache-dir` parameter in the JuiceFS Client, the `cache-dir` parameter does not support wildcard character, if you need to use multiple disks as storage devices, specify multiple directories joined by the `:` character.
 See [JuiceFS Community Edition](https://juicefs.com/docs/community/command_reference/#mount) and [JuiceFS Cloud Service](https://juicefs.com/docs/cloud/reference/commands_reference/#mount).